K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 Going through the documentation for [qpdf](https://qpdf.readthedocs.io/en/stable/cli.html#option-add-attachment) we find that `--add-attachment` can be used to add attachments to a file.

-From here we have two ways to complete the challenge.
-We can grab the root SSH key by attaching it to a pdf file and login as the root user or we can directly attach the root flag to a pdf file, open it in a document viewer and read the flag.
+From here we have two ways to get the root flag.
+We can grab the root SSH key by attaching it to a pdf file and login as the root user or we can directly attach the root flag (because it is simply a .txt file) to a pdf file, open it in a document viewer and read the flag.

 ### First method

-First we can attach the SSH key for the root user to a pdf file, connect as the root user via SSH and grab the root flag.
+First we attach the SSH key for the root user to a pdf file, connect as the root user via SSH and grab the root flag.

 ```
 sudo /usr/bin/qpdf --empty /tmp/root.pdf --qdf --add-attachment /root/.ssh/id_rsa --